Ashippun Lake to Ski Slide Road:

 5.3 surprisingly scenic and entertaining miles.

-A friend of ours, aka “the Kayak Guru,” suggested this trip (well, more or less – we’ll get to that momentarily) after driving over several area bridges spanning the Ashippun River the last few months.
-Timothy happened to be in the area on this particular day and lord knows he’s a romantic sucker to explore the obscure… even if there are not enough daylight hours to do so… even if the forecast is windy and calls for imminent rain.
-Or, well, forget the forecast, even if it already is windy and raining.
+A friend of ours, aka “the Kayak Guru,” suggested this trip after driving over several area bridges spanning the Ashippun River the last few months.
+I myself happened to be in the area on this particular day and lord knows I’m a romantic sucker to explore the obscure… even if there are not enough daylight hours to do so… even if the forecast is windy and calls for imminent rain.

 For those who are curious, the Ashippun is a tributary of the Rock River that originates south of Hartford, in Washington County, at the evocatively named Druid Lake.
 This trip spans only the last few miles of the Ashippun and in no way reflects the character or potential paddling of any upstream segments.
 We intended on paddling into the confluence at the Rock River and then down to Kanow Park.
-But given the late start, the bad weather and the total crapshoot of what we’d encounter on the river, we hedged our bet in the end and left a car at Ski Slide Road, about half a mile from the Rock River (but then it still would have been 2-3 additional miles down the Rock to Kanow).
+But given the late start, the bad weather and the total crapshoot of what we’d encounter on the river, we hedged our bet in the end and left a car at Ski Slide Road, about half a mile from the Rock River itself.

-Also, one quick point of reference, since this trip is a bit ambiguous.
+Also, it’s worth clarifying a couple matters.
 One, this trip does begin on a body of water named “Ashippun Lake,” yet the Ashippun River does not flow into or out of it.
-Two, the trickle-stream of water that does drain the lake and eventually flow into the Ashippun River has no name.
-Yet it is on said anonymous stream where this trip essentially begins for the first mile or so.
-True, we did put-in on so-called Ashippun Lake but the anonymous stream outlet is only 50 yards away from the public boat launch on the lake.
+Two, the trickle-stream of water that does drain the lake and eventually flows into the Ashippun River has no known name of its own.
+Yet it is on said anonymous stream where this trip essentially begins for the first mile or so since the outlet is only 50 yards away from the public boat launch on the lake.

 What we liked:

 Did we consult or confirm this on a satellite map first?
-No!
+Of course not.
 Where’s the adventure in that?
 But one can see an outlet from the atlas/gazetteer map leading from the lake to the main river itself, which is where we took our lead.
 Would it work out?
 Would it be open?
 It did and it was.
 It was very narrow and shallow and one has to maneuver around trees but it was totally doable.
-Not only doable; it was fun!
+Not only doable, but it was fun!
 It was fun going on a mini-adventure, fun trying to find something that may or may not have worked out, fun finding that it actually worked out in the end.

 What we didn’t like: